-“Jane,” a buyer at a decent-sized agency in the Midwest, gets in touch with an outdoor vendor about buying billboard space for her client, a retailer that wants to run a time-sensitive promotion.
+“Jane,” a buyer at a mid-sized agency in the Midwest, contacts an outdoor vendor to purchase billboard space for her client, a retailer running a time-sensitive promotion.

-- Digital, TV and radio have employed programmatic buying platforms for years while outdoor has just recently embraced the concept; a lot of smaller vendors haven’t even ventured into this space.
+- While digital, TV, and radio have used programmatic buying platforms for years, outdoor advertising has only recently embraced the concept, and many smaller vendors have yet to enter this space.

-- Many vendors (and, we admit, some agencies) continue to rely on Excel sheets for tracking purposes, eschewing more sophisticated software that would make sharing and collaborating so much easier.
+- Some vendors and agencies still rely on Excel sheets for tracking inventory and campaigns, avoiding more sophisticated software that would streamline collaboration and data sharing.

-So after numerous conversations in our office about the seeming disconnect between technology and the OOH space, we set out to get some answers.
-We talked to forecasters, media buyers, vendors and even some people who got out of the business due to frustration over the issues we’ve outlined here.
+After countless discussions about the disconnect between technology and OOH, we sought answers.
+We consulted industry forecasters, media buyers, vendors, and even individuals who left the business due to the frustrations outlined here.

-We got a lot of insight into how things got this way and when they will get better — because, everyone assured us, they will.
-As Mark Boidman, the highly respected managing director at PJ SOLOMON told us, “As technology improves and static boards convert to digital, technology is only going to help the industry, make it more relevant and easier to be bought and sold.”
+The insights we gathered highlighted how the industry arrived at this point and why there’s reason for optimism.
+As Mark Boidman, managing director at PJ SOLOMON, explained, “As technology improves and static boards convert to digital, technology is only going to help the industry, making it more relevant and easier to buy and sell.”

 1. There’s No Driving Force to Make People Change the System